youssefelghamour/alx-backend-user-data/0x02-Session_authentication/README.md

 # 0x02.
 Session authentication - API

-Simple HTTP API for playing with `User` model.
+HTTP API designed for managing user data and authentication within a Flask application.
+This API provides endpoints for user management and employs various authentication mechanisms, including basic authentication and session-based authentication with support for session expiration and database storage.

 ## Files